gtsteffaniak/filebrowser/README.md

 ## Office File Support

-See [Office Support Wiki](https://github.com/gtsteffaniak/filebrowser/wiki/Office-Support#adding-open-office-integration-for-docker) on how to enable office file editing.
+See [Office Support Wiki](https://github.com/gtsteffaniak/filebrowser/wiki/Office-Support#adding-open-office-integration-for-docker) on how to enable office file editing and office related features.

 ## Migration from the original filebrowser